nf-core/website/markdown/events/2022/hackathon-october-2022.md

 ## Group 5 - Central tools / Website

-The nf-core website needs to be improved and maintained.
+The nf-core website is in desperate need of work, and central tooling always needs to be improved and maintained.
 If this sounds like a fun task, join group 5!

 # Schedule